register-dynamics/register-dynamics.co.uk/_data-trusts/certificate-transparency-and-deepmind.md

 Despite being a more private and centralised system than Certificate Transparency, DeepMind were still interested in using the same high-strength audit technology.
 Their desire to do this, we believe, was two fold.

 Firstly, they recognised that patient records are some of the most sensitive data around.
-In order to give confidence to ethics boards that their use was appropriate they would need to build in controls to show that no data had been used improperly, deliberately or otherwise.
+In order to give confidence to patients and patients and ethics boards that their use was appropriate they would need to build in controls to show that no data had been used improperly, deliberately or otherwise.

 Secondly, they could unlock reputational benefits for themselves as a responsible data user by having an independent auditor vouch for their good standing.
 In the eyes of the NHS, future clients and the general public, their reputation for being able to safely realise value from latent data would be enhanced.